Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: Introduction

-Therefore, we focus on the $z_0$ reconstruction of events using a method of the Convolution Neural Network~(CNN), which has been widely used in particle physics experiments for signal recognition and physical feature extraction~\cite{Aurisano:2016jvx, MicroBooNE:2020hho, Qiao:2018edn, Kekic:2020cne}.
+The PandaX-III collaboration~\cite{Chen:2016qcd} has proposed the construction of a high-pressure gaseous xenon TPC to search for $0\nu\beta\beta$ of $^{136}$Xe.
+Xenon is mixed with 1\% trimethylamine~(TMA) to improve signal quality of the TPC.
+The use of TMA provides a stable operation of the Micromegas~\cite{NEXT:2015exs} readout plane of detector at high pressure, as well as a reduction of the electron diffusion and a quenching of the primary xenon scintillation light while simultaneously displaying Penning effect~\cite{Herrera:2014fsb}.
+However, $z_0$ is not directly available due to the loss of scintillation light signal in such a xenon-TMA mixture.
+In this work, we focus on the $z_0$ reconstruction using a method of the Convolution Neural Network~(CNN), which has been widely used in particle physics experiments for signal recognition and physical feature extraction~\cite{Aurisano:2016jvx, MicroBooNE:2020hho, Qiao:2018edn, NEXT:2020jmz}.
 In the PandaX-III TPC, as the ionization electrons drift toward the anode along the drift field, the diffusion effect carries the $z_0$ information of events: the longer drift distance a specific particle goes through, the more diffused its track shows.
-Thus, the track features of different diffusion are perceived by the CNN to realize the $z_0$ reconstruction.
+Therefore, the charge and position dispersion of ionization electrons on a track is perceived by the CNN to realize the $z_0$ reconstruction.

-The paper will be organized as follows.
-The geometry of the PandaX-III detector as well as the correlation between $z_0$ and the electron diffusion effect are presented in Section~\ref{sec:T0}.
-The realization of CNN together with the data set preparation is described in Section~\ref{sec:CNN}.
-The performance of $z_0$ reconstruction is evaluated through the simulated $0\nu\beta\beta$ and $\gamma$ events, and an accuracy of about 11~cm is obtained.
-It is also successfully used to correct the energy spectrum distortion due to the electron loss during drift process.
+The paper is organized as follows.
+The geometry of the PandaX-III detector as well as the correlation between $z_0$ and the electron diffusion effect is presented in Section~\ref{sec:T0}.
+The realization of the CNN model and the evaluation of $z_0$ reconstruction through the simulated events are described in Section~\ref{sec:CNN}.
 In Section~\ref{sec:Kr}, we verified the effectiveness of the model using the experimental data of the PandaX-III prototype detector~\cite{Lin:2018mpd}.
-A summary and outlook are given in Section~\ref{sec:conclusion}.
+Finally, a brief summary is given in Section~\ref{sec:conclusion}.

-\section{The PandaX-III detector and event vertex $z_0$}
+\section{The PandaX-III detector and event vertex}